ICT usage in households

 The statistics is published in the second half of the year.

-Eurostat and OECD.
+The results are reported to Eurostat and OECD.

-Eurostat, public authorities, business and trade associations, research institutes and media are important users.
+Eurostat is also an important user of the statistic.
+Public authorities, business and trade associations, research institutes and media are important users.

 Parts of the survey are also used in EU’s "Digital Economy and Society Index" for comparison.